Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning

-Researchers have proposed a wide variety of attack methods and have constructed multiple databases to advance the development of defense algorithms.
-Common physical presentation attacks are generally categorized into two types: 2D attacks (such as printed paper, fabric, screen replays) and 3D attacks (including 3D masks and silicone head models).
-Most models achieve authenticity classification by analyzing image texture details, focusing on inconsistent edges, screen moiré patterns, and other indicators.
-However, their generalization performance has been challenged.
-Consequently, domain generalization protocols such as ICMO and SCW have been proposed to evaluate model generalization.
-For instance, [1] utilized X, [2] leveraged X, and [3] employed X, while recent studies [4], [5], [6] have achieved notable results using vision-language models by employing X for X. Digital attack methods can be broadly classified into three categories: editing, adversarial attacks, and generative attacks.
-Digital editing attacks aim to modify image attributes (e.g., changing facial expressions, age) or perform face swapping (replacing the current face with another), video-driven manipulation (using a video to drive facial expressions), and more.
-Adversarial attacks can be divided into pixel-level and semantic-level attacks, which either modify or erase relevant pixels or alter high-dimensional semantics to manipulate the original facial data.
-Digital generative attacks, the most recent and innovative type, involve generating entirely new facial data using generative models.
-To combat digital attacks, researchers typically focus on detecting inconsistencies in pixel-level and semantic-level information to achieve robust classification performance.
+Digital attack methods can be broadly classified into three categories: editing, adversarial attacks, and generative attacks.
+Digital editing attacks aim to modify image attributes~\cite{wang2021safa,choi2018stargan} (\eg, changing facial expressions, age) or perform face swapping~\cite{rosberg2023facedancer,chen2020simswap} (\eg, replacing the current face with another), video-driven manipulation~\cite{hong2022depth,wang2021one} (\eg, using a video to drive facial expressions).
+Adversarial attacks can be divided into pixel-level~\cite{zou2022making,yan2022ila,lin2024boosting,schwinn2023exploring} and semantic-level attacks~\cite{luo2022frequency,wei2022towards,zhang2023transferable}, which either modify or erase relevant pixels or alter high-dimensional semantics to manipulate the original facial data.
+Digital generative attacks~\cite{huang2024consistentid,guo2024pulid,wang2024instantid}, the most recent and innovative type, involve generating entirely new facial data using generative models.
+To combat digital attacks, researchers~\cite{tian2024real,dong2023implicit,choi2024exploiting} typically focus on detecting inconsistencies in pixel-level and semantic-level information to achieve robust classification performance.

-Existing PAD and FFD models are typically trained and deployed separately, which inevitably reduces their robustness against unknown attacks and increases deployment complexity.
-When confronted with unknown attack samples or hybrid attack types, models trained independently exhibit poor robustness against such attacks.
+Existing PAD and FFD models are usually trained and deployed independently, leading to weak robustness against unknown or hybrid attacks and increased deployment complexity.
 A unified model that can leverage the advantages of different attack types while maintaining a lightweight parameter size is urgently needed.
-We attribute the lack of such a unified model to two primary reasons:
+We identify two main reasons for the absence of such a solution: